samtron1412/docs/soc/edu/learning.md

         * Work at the focus mode in 25 minutes: using timer, turn off anything, no notification

+## Efficiently Learning

+- Exercises
+    + Homework: don't just do one, practice, reflect
+- Tests
+    + Test yourself everything
+    + Don't look at the solution and just try to recall everything
+- Recall
+    + Don't just highlight and look at the text => you think that you get it.
+No, you don't!
+    + Look at the page, look away, and try to recall everything
+- Understanding alone is not enough to master the material
+    + It needs to combine with Practice and Repetition in a variety of circumstances

 # Collective intelligence - Teams

 - Factors of a collective intelligence